givechain/gyvchaincore/README.md

 Here are a few little points on how to prep for the firing up of our home page and then actually donating!

-- "Download" this very project from GitHub (just click the download button)
+- "Download" this very project from GitHub (select "download.zip" by pressing the CODE button) and open the zip file
-- Open up the page with your preferred browser (Chromium is recommended)
+- Navigate to the following directory with your preferred browser (Chromium is recommended) and open the page Home.html
   - `./frontend/GYVweb1.1/Home.html`
 - Prepare for a donation by setting up MetaMask (a secure wallet, easy to use)
   - MetaMask has as great starter article [here](https://metamask.zendesk.com/hc/en-us/articles/360015489531-Getting-started-with-MetaMask)
   - Add Ethereum to your wallet (NOTE: this needs to be done on the Kovan Testnet using what is known as a faucet, a.k.a a tap :)
   - Find the faucet [here](https://faucets.chain.link/kovan)
   - Learn more about the great things the Kovan Team are doing [here](https://kovan-testnet.github.io/website/)
-- In order to donate, one would need to go to Uniswap (NOTE: make sure your MetaMask is connected to Kovan) and swap the Ethereum you've just added to your wallet, for GYV.
+- In order to donate, one would need to go to Uniswap at [here](https://app.uniswap.org/#/swap) (NOTE: make sure your MetaMask is connected to Kovan)
+- Select the Kovan network from the "Select a network" drop down menu
+- Ensure that ETH is shown in the upper swap dialogue box
+- Then to be able to swap to GYV, drop down the menu on the lower swap dialogue box
+- Copy the following address 0x96F407d2DfD6B185d120e6d89171c9146721DF00 and paste it into this lower swap dialogue box "search name or paste address" under Select a Token
+- THe GYV token will appear in the list and you can add this to your swappable token list
+- Swap the Ethereum you've just added to your wallet for GYV
+- If you return to your Metamask wallet, you can now add GYV to your assets
 - Now you're in a position to donate!!!
+- NOTE: Having completed this one time series of steps you will not need to do so again, as the token has now been added to your wallet
+- From here on you can open Uniswap and immediately swap ETH for GYV
 - Below is all you need to know about the Frontend, and donating to your cause!

 ![Oops, image not available](./images/gyv_chain_4.png "Gyv Chain Frontend")